Is Buying a Unit in Brisbane a Good Investment?

 We are going to touch on some risks associated with purchasing a unit in Brisbane so you know what to watch out for.

-1. Oversupply risk with buying a unit in Brisbane
+1. Oversupply Risk in Brisbane Unit Market

-It has been a strong discussion point in Brisbane for some time now.
-The issue that investors will uncover when purchasing a unit in Brisbane, is that the Brisbane Unit market moved into a state of oversupply following the peak rate of unit construction in 2016, which meant there was a huge supply risk for several years.
+Buying a unit in Brisbane has been a strong discussion point for some time now.
+The issue that investors will uncover when purchasing a unit in Brisbane is that the Brisbane unit market moved into a state of oversupply following the peak rate of unit construction in 2016, which meant there was a huge supply risk for several years.

 Areas like Newstead, West End, Chermside, Mount Gravatt, and Coorparoo have all gone through physical growth spurts where large unit developments have been constructed, replacing the lower-density housing that once stood in its place.

 This happened off the back of a change in the Brisbane City Plan in 2014.
-At that time a lot of land use zoning changed to make way for higher-density living.
-The consequence of this change was that developers moved in very quickly and the completed unit developments were being delivered to the market very quickly and in high volumes, all at once.
+At that time, a lot of land use zoning changed to make way for higher-density living.
+The consequence of this change was that developers moved in very quickly, and the completed unit developments were being delivered to the market very quickly and in high volumes, all at once.

 Oversupply in any one area can affect old and new apartments.
-From an investment perspective trying to rent a unit when there are 300 other identical units to yours can affect the performance of the investment.
-Vacancy rates tend to rise and this puts downward pressure on rents.
+From an investment perspective, trying to rent a unit when there are 300 other identical units to yours can affect the performance of the investment.
+Vacancy rates tend to rise, and this puts downward pressure on rents.

 You may have a property that you purchased brand new four years ago, however, due to brand-new developments being constructed nearby since, selling your asset can be tricky when you are located in an older complex and competing against brand-new stock.

-There have been many horror stories of properties selling for over $100,000 less than what they were originally bought for due to the depreciating condition of the property, and the new supply of brand-new properties for Buyers to choose from.
+There have been many horror stories of properties selling for over $100,000 less than what they were originally bought for due to the depreciating condition of the property, and the new supply of brand-new properties for buyers to choose from.
 The greater the supply, the less scarce the property is, and this puts downward pressure on prices.

-When you purchase a property with a larger component of land (for example, a house on its own block OR a unit in a smaller complex on a larger block of land) the land is the component that experiences the capital growth.
+When you purchase a property with a larger component of land (for example, a house on its own block or a unit in a smaller complex on a larger block of land) the land is the component that experiences the capital growth.
 In the case of a unit, you are increasing your downside risk by only owning a very small share of the land that the complex sits on.
 In some instances, hundreds of units can be constructed on multiple levels.
-In this instance the proportion of land owned by an individual unit holder is minimal.
+In this instance, the proportion of land owned by an individual unit holder is minimal.

 Higher density unit complexes often increase the risk of lower capital appreciation (which comes from the land component) and increased depreciation (due to these buildings often being newer).
 It is always important for investors to understand the purpose behind their purchase and consider the risks as well as the potential benefits when buying a unit in Brisbane.

+Yes, we have seen this before when people are buying a unit in Brisbane.
 Many investors have been burnt by purchasing off the plan for a number of reasons.
-There can be significant changes in the market, between when you purchase the unit and when it is due to settle.
+There can be significant changes in the market between when you purchase the unit and when it is due to settle.
 You may select a location where your unit complex might be the only development around at the time you enter an off-the-plan contract.
 However, when completion comes up (which can sometimes be a couple of years later or more) you find that the complex may be surrounded by other brand-new developments.
 This can cause the value of the unit to drop, once again due to oversupply issues.

 You are usually paying a premium price for off-the-plan properties.
 Remember, off-the-plan sales have not been tested in the market.
 Also when you buy brand new, there will be a lot of hidden costs.
 You can read about 5 Traps to Buying Brand New in a previous blog post.